protecode-sc/helm-chart/README.md

 ### 2023.12.0
 * Added support for external rabbitmq and external memcached with optional mTLS.
+* Added support for `frontend.extraEnv` and `worker.extraEnv` to pass additional environment variables for application containers.

 ### 2023.9.0 -> 2023.9.1
 * Updated container versions